I’m here to tell you that there’s no perfect way to raise chickens. Let us talk about supplemental lighting, heat, feeding, and more.

 Organic feed sounds fancy and healthier, right?
 Many news articles are spinning around regarding the label organic on our grocery store foods.
 Experts are questioning how much healthier these more expensive foods really are for us.
 It makes you wonder if this is the case for our feathered friends as well.
 Organic is a great choice if you feel comfortable spending a little more, but you should be an informed buyer and know what specifically is in your organic feeds.

 Fermented feed is purported to being the best way to feed.
 Less waste, less consumption, less odor in the poop.
 What’s not to love?
 Much like the bedding, it is all in doing things properly.
 A bad batch of FF (fermented feed) can wipe out a flock.
 You need to do your homework and make sure you know what to look for when fermenting.
 Read my article on why you should consider fermented feed.

-So, you may ask, how does Jessica care for her flock?
+So, you may ask, how does Jessica raise chickens?
 After researching and trying various methods, this is what I choose to do: